tennis vs badminton

 Badminton players and experts often claim that badminton is much harder to master than tennis.
-Studies have supposedly proven that badminton is a faster sport and a much more physically demanding game than tennis.
+Studies have proven that badminton is a faster sport and a more physically demanding game than tennis.

 But is it really, and how so?